wtsia/Blog-Site/roverblog/content/posts/cs.API-design.md

 - Feelings in regards to the human experience

 ### Developer Experience (DX)
 A good DX means encouraging adoption of the API.
-Good APID design incorporate constraints, business drivers, and devs.
+Good API design incorporate constraints, business drivers, and devs.
 API designers look to improve the dev experience:
 - Morville's UX Honeycomb
   - Useful
   - Usable